Understanding Pine Flooring

 There’s no one set style for pine wood flooring.
 Some varieties feature tight, straight grains.
 Others have wide grains or sweeping patterns.
 Knots are common, but some flooring manufacturers have low-knot varieties as well.

-The same goes for the color of pine wood.
+The same goes for the color.
 Depending on what type you buy, your floors might be anywhere from nearly white to a rich shade of amber.

 Wood flooring is rarely the cheapest option for redoing your floors, but pine can be easier on your wallet than most hardwood varieties.
 The price of a solid pine floor usually starts at around $3 per square foot.
 Hardwood floors, on the other hand, may begin closer to $5 per square foot.